appscode/blog/content/post/introducing-panopticon/index.md

 To calculate the next three metrics `kubedb_mongodb_resource_limit_cpu`, `kubedb_mongodb_resource_limit_memory`, and `kubedb_mongodb_resource_limit_storage`, we use `total_resource_limits` function.
 This function takes the full MongoDB object and resource type in `params` and calculates the resource limit according to the resource type.

 Now let's see a sample `MetricsConfiguration` object for Kubernetes native resource `Deployment`.
-All metrics for Deployment collected by "kube-state-metrics" are collected below using "Panopticon".
+All metrics for Deployment collected by "kube-state-metrics" are collected below using `Panopticon`.
 You can see "kube-state-metrics" project's configuration for deployment [here](https://github.com/kubernetes/kube-state-metrics/blob/master/internal/store/deployment.go).

 ```yaml
 apiVersion: metrics.appscode.com/v1alpha1